tomlobato/riff/README.md

 ## Acknowledgements

-Big thanks for [Jeremy Evans](https://github.com/jeremyevans) for bring to us Roda and Sequel, not mentioning [rodauth](https://github.com/jeremyevans/rodauth) and tons of other great code.
+Big thanks to [Jeremy Evans](https://github.com/jeremyevans) for bring to us Roda and Sequel, not mentioning [rodauth](https://github.com/jeremyevans/rodauth) and tons of other great code.

-Big thanks for [Mateusz Urbański](https://github.com/MatUrbanski) for bring to us the great project [todo_api](https://github.com/MatUrbanski/todo_api), used in riff as a seed for the sample app and its authentication logic for Riff authentication handler.
+Big thanks to [Mateusz Urbański](https://github.com/MatUrbanski) for bring to us the great project [todo_api](https://github.com/MatUrbanski/todo_api), used in riff as a seed for the sample app and its authentication logic for Riff authentication handler.